ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_android/guide.en-gb.md

 ## Objective

-The email addresses in the Exchange solution can be configured on various compatible email clients.
-By doing so, you can use your email address through your preferred device.
-In this guide, you can find out how to configure an Exchange email address via the Gmail app on Android devices.
+Email accounts of the Exchange solution can be configured on various compatible email clients.
+By doing so, you can use your email account on your preferred device.
+In this guide, you can find out how to configure an Exchange email account via the Gmail app on Android devices.

-**Find out how to configure an Exchange account on Android, via the Gmail app.**
+**This guide explains how to configure an Exchange account on Android, via the Gmail app.**

 > [!warning]
+> This tutorial will show you how to use one or more OVHcloud solutions with external tools, and the changes you need to make in specific contexts.
+You may need to adapt the instructions according to your situation.
 >
-> OVHcloud provides services which you are responsible for with regard to their configuration and management.
-You are therefore responsible for ensuring they function correctly.
+> If you experience any difficulties carrying out these operations, we recommend that you contact a specialist service provider and/or discuss the issue with our community.
+OVHcloud cannot provide you with technical support in this regard.
+You can find more information in the [Go further](#go-further) section of this guide.
 >
-> We have provided you with this guide in order to help you with common tasks.
-Nevertheless, we recommend contacting a [specialist](https://partner.ovhcloud.com/en-gb/) and/or the service’s publisher if you encounter any difficulties.
-We will not be able to assist you ourselves.
-You can find more information in the “Go further” section of this guide.

 ## Requirements

-- You must have an [Exchange](https://www.ovhcloud.com/en-gb/emails/){.external} solution.
+- You have an [OVHcloud Exchange](https://www.ovhcloud.com/en-gb/emails/){.external} solution.
-- You need to have the Gmail app installed on your device.
+- You have the Gmail app installed on your device.
 You can install the app from the Google Play Store.
-- You need to have the required credentials for the email address you would like to configure.
+- You have the login credentials for the Exchange account to be configured.

 > [!primary]
 >
-> This guide was written using a device that uses Android version 13.
+> The instructions in this guide are based on a device that uses Android version 13.
 >

 ## Instructions